 If you do not have a large yard, it will make a difference on what size trees you choose.
-Yard size also effects how many and how to space them.
-For dense hedges we recommend spacing the trees about 2 ft. apart.
-This applies to smaller trees such as the Emerald Green Thuja.
-If you are planting larger trees like the Thuja Green giants then we recommend spacing them about 5 ft. apart.
+Yard size also affects how many privacy trees you need and how to space them.
+For dense hedges, we recommend spacing the trees about 2 feet apart.
+This applies to smaller trees, such as the Emerald Green Thuja.
+If you are planting larger trees, like the Thuja Green Giants, then we recommend spacing them about 5 feet apart.

 How tall does your privacy screen need to be?
 A tree’s growth rate will make a difference in your decision.
-Keep in mind that larger fast growing trees take off very quickly, getting very tall and wide.
-It’s for this reason we do not recommend planting them near utility lines, buildings or sidewalks.
+Keep in mind that larger, fast-growing trees take off very quickly, getting very tall and wide.
+We do not recommend planting them near utility lines, buildings or sidewalks.
 Your trees may need regular pruning if planted near these structures.

-It is also a good idea to plant trees where the roots system has enough room to spread out.
-Some of these trees can grow upwards of 30 ft. tall and more.
-As a result their roots systems will need plenty of room to spread out.
+It is also a good idea to plant trees where the roots systems have enough room to spread out.
+Some of these trees can grow upwards of 30 feet in height and beyond.
+As a result, their roots systems will need plenty of room to spread out.
 We do not recommend planting near underground irrigation systems like septic tanks.

-Fast growing trees typically have a shorter life span than other trees.
-Often times rapid growth doesn’t give the tree enough time to produce strong root and branch systems.
+And fast-growing trees typically have a shorter life span than other trees.
+Often times, rapid growth doesn’t give the tree enough time to produce strong root and branch systems.
 This can also make the trees more susceptible to storm damage.
-While slow growing trees are stronger and will often survive for hundreds of years.
-However, they may not reach their mature height during your lifetime.
+While slow growing trees are stronger and will often survive for hundreds of years, they may not reach their mature height during your lifetime.

-Each tree has critical needs for their care.
+Each tree has critical needs for its care.
 Most trees thrive best in moist soil that’s slightly acidic.
-However, if you live in an area that does not have ideal soil conditions you may need to add in organic or acidic planting mix when planting your trees.
+However, if you live in an area that does not have ideal soil conditions, you may need to add in organic or acidic planting mix when planting your trees.

 Speaking of soil, it’s important to know the pH balance of your soil prior to planting.
 Different trees require different soil pH levels.
 We recommend using a pH tester to determine the pH of your soil.

 Testing your soil will let you know if your soil is more acidic or alkaline, and what type of fertilizers you will need to utilize in the future.
-When you test your soil take several measurements in different areas of your yard, so you get an average.
+When you test your soil, take several measurements in different areas of your yard for a more accurate average value.

-If there are existing plants in the area you plan to place new trees, the new additions should share similar watering needs.
-For example, drought tolerant trees should go together and equally water dependent plants should also go together.
+If there are existing plants in the area, your new trees should have similar watering needs.
+For example, drought tolerant trees should be planted together and equally water dependent plants should be planted together.

-Some Home Owners Associations and Private Covenants may place restrictions on what type of trees you plan to plant.
-So be sure to check with them prior to making any purchases.
+Some Homeowners’ Associations and Private Covenants may place restrictions on what type of trees you plant.
+Be sure to check with them prior to making any purchases.
 Some states also have agricultural restrictions on specific trees.
-If you are unsure if the trees you are interested in are state restricted we recommend checking with your local Agricultural Extension.
+If you are unsure if the trees you are interested in are state restricted, we recommend checking with your local Agricultural Extension.
 Government restrictions are not typically an issue.

 Deciduous or Evergreen Trees?

 These privacy trees lose their leaves in the fall and remain bare throughout the winter.
-The benefit to these trees is they give you a lovely display of colors before their leaves drop off.
+However, the benefit to leaf loss is the lovely display of colors before their leaves drop.
 They also make some of the best shade trees.
-In the summer these trees can block the sun from your windows, keeping your home cooler.
+In the summer, these trees can block the sun from your windows, keeping your home cooler.
 This allows most people to save money on their AC bill.

-The reason deciduous trees are able to help keep your home warm in the winter, because they drop their leaves giving the sunlight a chance to shine through the branches into your home.
+And deciduous trees are able to help keep your home warm in the winter because they drop their leaves, giving the sunlight a chance to shine through the branches into your home.
 However, deciduous trees do need to spend more time and resources than evergreens replacing their photosynthetic system with nutrients.

-Privacy trees such as Evergreens make wonderful additions to your yard, because they offer year round coverage to areas like your bedroom and bathroom windows.
+Privacy trees such as Evergreens make wonderful additions to your yard, since they offer year-round coverage to areas like your bedroom and bathroom windows.
 Their dark green foliage also makes for a beautiful contrast against brick, birch and timber.
-Most Evergreen trees have scales or needles for leaves.
-Although, there are trees like the Magnolia that keep their leaves year round and do not have needles.
+Most Evergreens have scales or needles for leaves.
+Although, there are trees like the Magnolia that keep their leaves year-round and do not have needles.

-Conifers, also known as Evergreens can either grow very fast or very slow depending on the varieties you choose.
-This is why it is important to understand the trees growth rate.
-Evergreens will not stop growing after 10 years, but may eventually slow over time.
-Below there’s a chart listing the 4 categories for growth.
+Conifers, also known as Evergreens, can either grow very quickly or slowly, depending on the varieties you choose.
+This is why it is important to understand the tree’s growth rate.
+Evergreens will not stop growing after 10 years but may eventually slow over time.

-There are some plants such as the Hydrangea that are evergreens but drop their leaves during extremely cold winters and keep them when it’s mild.
-There are also some plants such as Hornbeam hedges that will keep their older dead leaves until the following spring.
+There are some plants, such as the Hydrangea, that are evergreens but drop their leaves during extremely cold winters and keep them when winters are mild.
+There are also some plants, such as Hornbeam Hedges, that will keep their older dead leaves until the following spring.

 Size and Spacing

 Consider the measurements of the area where you want to plant your trees.
 Different types of trees vary in height and width.
-There are different types of trees varying from short and skinny trees, medium and wide trees, and tall and wide trees.
-You also need to consider what height you’re comfortable with your tree maturing to.
+You also need to consider the mature height you’re comfortable with in your yard.

-When planting it is also a good idea to place your trees at least 10-15 feet away from your home or foundation.
-You will also want to stay at least 4-5 ft. away from patios, fences, and other structures.
-Remember if you are planting underneath a utility line you will want to select a short tree that will not reach more than 25 ft. high.
+When planting, it’s also a good idea to place your trees at least 10 to 15 feet away from your home or foundation.
+Furthermore, you’ll want to stay at least 4 to 5 feet away from patios, fences, and other structures.
+Remember, if you are planting underneath a utility line, you will want to select a short tree that will not reach more than 25 feet in height.

-After you figure out your reason for planting privacy trees you need to determine how high you want your privacy screen to be.
-This will also help you determine how much available space you have, and rather you want a single or double row of trees.
-When you plant your trees in rows they will not spread out as wide as they would if planted singularly.
+After you figure out your reason for planting privacy trees, you need to determine how high you want your privacy screen to be.
+This will also help you determine how much available space you have, and if you want a single or double row of trees.
+When you plant your trees in rows, they will not spread out as widely as they would if planted singularly.

-Should you decide to plant your trees in rows, spacing in between them will determine the number of rows you plant.
-Spacing mainly involves the trees crown width.
-It is best to prevent crowding your trees root systems.
-You can achieve this by measuring your trees center 12”-24” apart when planting.
-This can vary depending on type of tree you select to plant and how quickly they will grow to maturity.
+Spacing mainly involves the trees’ crown width.
+It is best to prevent crowding your trees’ root systems.
+You can achieve this by measuring your trees’ center 12 inches to 24 inches apart when planting.
+This can vary depending on type of trees you select to plant and how quickly they will grow to maturity.

 Common Screening Problems

 Homeowners often set out to plant a formal row of the same variety of tree to establish a uniformed look to their landscape.
 Plantings attempted this way often end up with one or more missing trees.
-Instead of planting one type of tree you can try planting a mixture of trees and shrubs.
-This is especially effective for large to medium size spaces.
+Instead of planting one type of tree, you can try planting a mixture of trees and shrubs.
+This is especially effective for large to medium-sized spaces.
 Planting a mixture of trees increases the diversity of your landscape.
 Also, it decreases the spread of diseases and pests among trees planted in a row.
-Staggered row planting often looks more natural with most landscapes.
+And staggered row planting often looks more natural with most landscapes.